epxlp/individual_genetic_risk/README.md

 # Individual level prediction

 There’s clearly a difference in the genetic_score distribution between healthy and underweight versus obese individuals.
-However, if I told you someone had a genetic score of 4, what would that tell you?
+However, if you knew someone had a genetic score of 4, what would that tell you?

 ```
 table (BMI_score, phen$BMIcat)